 Configuration property Description print-in.pdf.invalid.repair Set to Y (default) or N to enable/disable repair of invalid PDF files with pdftocairo.
 When N, invalid PDF files are rejected. print-in.pdf.encrypted.allow Set to Y (default) or N to enable/disable decryption of encrypted PDF files with QPDF.
 When N, encrypted PDF files are rejected.
-Important : this property also applies when Section 14.10.2, "Printing Encrypted PDF" [239] with a printer driver.
-Also see Section 4.11.13.9, "SafePages" [162]. print-in.pdf.fonts.verify Set to Y (default) or N to enable/disable PDF font syntax validation.
-When Y, PDF files are checked with pdffonts system command.
+Important : this property also applies when Section 14.10.2, "Printing Encrypted PDF" [244] with a printer driver.
+Also see Section 4.11.13.9, "SafePages" [166]. print-in.pdf.fonts.verify Set to Y (default) or N to enable/disable PDF font syntax validation.
+If Y, PDF files are checked with pdffonts system command.
 When font syntax errors or warnings are encountered a repair is executed with pdftocairo (when not already executed in a previous step).
-When font errors persist, the PDF document is rejected.
+If font errors persist, the PDF

-Configuration property Description print-in.pdf.fonts.embed Set to Y (default) or N to enable/disable embedding of non-embedded/non-standard PDF fonts by executing pdftocairo command (when not already executed in a previous step). print-in.pdf.clean Set to Y (default) or N to enable/disable PDF cleaning by executing pdfto-cairo command (when not already executed in a previous step).
+Configuration property Description document is rejected if print-in.pdf.fonts.verify.reject is Y. print-in.pdf.fonts.verify.reject Set to Y (default) or N to enable/disable rejection of PDF files with font issues that cannot be repaired.
+If N, PDF files with font issues are accepted with an appropriate user/log message. print-in.pdf.fonts.embed Set to Y (default) or N to enable/disable embedding of non-embedded/non-standard PDF fonts by executing pdftocairo command (when not already executed in a previous step). print-in.pdf.clean Set to Y (default) or N to enable/disable PDF cleaning by executing pdftocairo command (when not already executed in a previous step).
 This is a replacement for the deprecated "proxy-print.repair.enable" property.
-See Section 4.11.8, "Proxy Print" [147]. print-in.pdf.prepress Set to N (default) or Y to disable/enable PDF cleaning by executing gs - sDEVICE=pdfwrite -dPDFSETTINGS=/prepress command.
+See Section 4.11.8, "Proxy Print" [150]. print-in.pdf.prepress Set to N (default) or Y to disable/enable PDF cleaning by executing gs - sDEVICE=pdfwrite -dPDFSETTINGS=/prepress command.

-Table 14.8.
+Table 14.9.
 Driverless PDF Transfer Processing Configuration Properties

-See Section 4.11.14, "Config Editor" [165] on how to set this property.
+See Section 4.11.14, "Config Editor" [169] on how to set this property.